katcipis/sophia/notes/books/algorithms-live-by.md

 the real world and physics is impressive.
 The first idea is to consolidate the notion that caches will always be necessary, this goes back to the 60's and theories of memory hierarchies.
-Why you would always need to build a hierarchy of memory ?
+Why would you always need to build a hierarchy of memory ?
 Because of limits on how much information you can store into a physical phenomenon given the size it will take to store it.
+And as you get more distant from where the data is it will be intrinsically harder to access it as fast as the data stored right next to you.
+This is very interesting stuff because it forces you to open abstractions and really think how information is stored physically, since the limits comes from there.

 It does not matter how good we get at storing information, increasing density (storing more data per millimeter for